 Selected works will be shown on monitors sited within an installation of luggage in the galleries of the Royal Scottish Academy in Edinburgh as part of the SSA’s 123rd Annual Exhibition from 1 – 23 November, 2021.

-The words ‘Essential Travel’ have dominated our restricted movement during the pandemic, and we are using them as a starting point for works that might explore the territories around this theme – such as, but not confined to, containment and/or restricted spaces, movement, nomadism, visiting the past, imagining the future, borders, migration, inhabiting space and journeys both physical and metaphorical.
+The words ‘Essential Travel’ have dominated our restricted movement during the pandemic, and we are using them as a starting point for works that explore the territories around this theme – such as, but not confined to, containment and/or restricted spaces, movement, nomadism, visiting the past, imagining the future, borders, migration, inhabiting space and journeys both physical and metaphorical.

 CutLog are a group of artists who have come together to create new opportunities for showing artists’ moving-image works.
 They are delighted to be preparing for their second collaborative partnership with the SSA.

 Exhibition open to public: 1 November – 23 November 2021

 The Society of Scottish Artists is an artist-led membership organisation founded in 1851.
 It is a vibrant network of over 1000 artist members and is governed by an elected president and council.
 The SSA today continues in the spirit of its founders, to show the controversial and the unexpected and to promote new artists of promise through its Annual Exhibition in Edinburgh and satellite exhibitions, events and artists residencies across the world.
 Exhibitions and events are supported entirely by artists with no public funding.